Confession (religion): Methodism

+Methodist theology teaches that the Christian life should be characterized by holy living, free from sin.
+However, for individuals who fall into sin, Wesleyan doctrine holds that "there is a Saviour waiting with open arms ready to forgive and to help establish them in the Christian faith" and that these persons should "immediately confess the problem and restore the relationship with God."
+Methodists normatively practice confession of their sin to God himself through prayer, holding that "When we do confess, our fellowship with the Father is restored.
+He extends His parental forgiveness.
+He cleanses us of all unrighteousness, thus removing the consequences of the previously unconfessed sin.
+We are back on track to realise the best plan that He has for our lives."

-In the Methodist Church, as with the Anglican Communion, penance is defined by the Articles of Religion as one those "Commonly called Sacraments but not to be counted for Sacraments of the Gospel", also known as the "five lesser sacraments".
-John Wesley, the founder of the Methodist Church, held "the validity of Anglican practice in his day as reflected in the 1662 Book of Common Prayer", stating that "We grant confession to men to be in many cases of use: public, in case of public scandal; private, to a spiritual guide for disburdening of the conscience, and as a help to repentance."
+In the Methodist Churches, as with the Anglican Communion, the particular, private confession of sins to a pastor is defined by the Articles of Religion as one those "Commonly called Sacraments but not to be counted for Sacraments of the Gospel", also known as the "five lesser sacraments".
+John Wesley, the founder of the Methodist movement, held "the validity of Anglican practice in his day as reflected in the 1662 Book of Common Prayer", stating that "We grant confession to men to be in many cases of use: public, in case of public scandal; private, to a spiritual guide for disburdening of the conscience, and as a help to repentance."
 Additionally, per the recommendation of John Wesley, Methodist class meetings traditionally meet weekly in order to confess sins to one another.